OrbisEng/quake2-vs2015/Readme.md

-# Quake2 in VS2015
+# whatplaces

-Just open `quake2.sln` in VS2015 and build the solution.

-You still need a copy of Quake 2 to run the game.
+Whatplaces is a sourceport/modified client for Quake 2 providing the same features as Darkplaces, but for Quake 2!